-- 1. A pupil is identified as EAL and requiring support by the feeder school or parents. - 2.
-Screening of new-to-school pupils identifies difficulties needing potential language support. - 3.
-If in-year data highlights progress is not as expected. - 4.
+- 1. A pupil is identified as EAL and required support by the feeder school or parents. - 2.
+Screening of 'new to school pupils' identifies literacy difficulties potentially requiring additional language support. - 3.
+If in year data highlights progress is not as expected. - 4.
 If Y7, Y9 or new-to-school (for pupils joining after Y9), identifies as having a specific difficulty with language skills.